Overview#

 When running a procedure using Juputer Notebooks, Procedure C log messages may be missing, particular when running on Visual Studio Code on Windows.

-To fix this issue, try using the optioncapture=True
+To fix this issue, try using the optioncapture=True.

 alternatively use your own logger

 Due to how Jupyter notebooks manage Python’s terminal output, messages from procedure C code may not be displayed.
-To resolve this, specify capture=True
+To resolve this, specify capture=True in the procedure call when running in a Jupyter notebook, or .

-Use Your Own Logger (logger=
+Use Your Own Logger (logger=)#

-parameter to specify a Logger that you have created.
+Use the logger parameter to specify a Logger that you have created.
 All messages from Python and C will be sent to that logger.
 This allows customization of message prefixes, support for writing to file, etc.

 Note that procedure C messages are sent to the logger in a single INFO level Python log message.